LLM-Aided Joint Secrecy Precoding and Trajectory for RSMA-Based Heterogeneous UAV Networks: The proposed LLM-HeMARL for Collaborative Trajectories Design

 It is worth noting that the main computational overhead of the proposed framework stems from the high latency inference of LLM $\mathcal{O}(C_{\text{LLM}})$.
-However, as the LLM-generated heuristic expert policy are precomputed and used to guide the learning process rather than being directly involved in real-time decision-making for precoding and trajectory optimization.
-As a result, the proposed approach is almost to meet the stringent latency requirements of practical communication systems.
+However, as the LLM-generated heuristic expert policies are precomputed and used to guide the learning process rather than being directly involved in real-time decision-making for precoding and trajectory optimization.
+As a result, the proposed approach is able to almost meet the stringent latency requirements of practical communication systems.